 With more than 1.4 million apps, Google Play offers tons of ways to enjoy your Android phone or tablet.
 However, Google Play also restricts downloading some apps based on user location or device.
-Luckily, Android is an open operating system which allows you to install any app using its APK file (Android Application Package).
-While there are a few different app stores available, such as the Amazon App Store, there’s also a neat website which allows you to download any APK file from Google Play.
+Luckily, Android is an open operating system that allows you to install any app using its APK file (Android Application Package).
+While there are a few different app stores available, such as the Amazon App Store, there’s also a neat website that allows you to download an APK file from Google Play.
 In the following I’ll explain how to circumvent Google Play restrictions as well as downloading and installing every app.

 Step 1: Activate unknown sources